 Probate is the process of identifying the assets of a decedent (deceased), paying the debts of a decedent, and distributing the assets of a decedent to his or her beneficiaries.
 Distributing the assets of in a probate proceeding is necessary to pass ownership from the decedent to the beneficiaries.

 - Probate – Formal administration or summary administration

 - Ancillary probate

-When a person dies leaving a valid trust, a Trust Administration becomes necessary to carry out the wishes of the decedent’s as written in his or her trust.
-Our law firm will work with the Trustee and beneficiaries to have the trust administered in a timely and professional manner.
+When a person dies leaving a valid trust, a Trust Administration becomes necessary to carry out the wishes of the decedent as written in his or her trust.
+A probate lawyer in Jacksonville, FL from our law firm will work with the trustee and beneficiaries to have the trust administered in a timely and professional manner.

 Florida Probate FAQs